zefea/Binary-Bomb/README.md

 # Binary-Bomb

+//Explanation for phase 4-5-6 will be ready soon...

 The purpose of this project is to become more familiar with machine level programming.

 A binary bomb is a program that consists of a sequence of phases.